- Learning Pool

 Successful completion of a Ulster University validated Access route with an overall mark of 70% to include 70% in NICATS Maths (level 2) or GCSE Mathematics grade C (or equivalent) for entry to year 1.

 Other Access courses considered individually, please contact admissions staff:

-GCSE (or equivalent) profile to include minimum of Grade C or above in Mathematics and English Language.
+GCSE Grade C/4 or above in Mathematics and English Language (or equivalent).